Explains what antidepressants are, how they work, possible side effects and information about withdrawal.

-Antidepressants work by boosting or prolonging the activity of particular brain chemicals, or making the activity last longer.
-This includes noradrenaline and serotonin, which are thought to be involved with regulating mood.
+Antidepressants work by boosting the activity of particular brain chemicals, or making the activity last longer.
+This includes noradrenaline and serotonin, which are thought to be involved in regulating your mood.

 Noradrenaline and serotonin are neurotransmitters.
-This means that they pass messages between nerve cells in your brain, and between nerves and other target organs in the rest of your body.
+This means that they are chemicals which pass messages between nerve cells in your brain, and between nerves and other organs in the rest of your body.

 By causing a change to your brain chemistry, antidepressants may lift your mood.
-However, antidepressants don't work for everyone, and there is no scientific evidence that depression is caused by a chemical imbalance which is corrected by antidepressants.
+But antidepressants don't work for everyone.
+And there is no scientific evidence that depression is caused by a chemical imbalance which is corrected by antidepressants.

-There are several different types of antidepressants, which were developed at different times.
-They all tend to act on the same brain chemicals and cause similar effects.
+There are several different types of antidepressant.
+They mostly affect the same brain chemicals and cause similar effects.
 But some people may respond to certain antidepressants better than others.
 And the different drugs may cause different side effects.